ooni/probe/README.md

 network which aims is to collect high quality data using open methodologies, using Free and Open Source Software (FL/OSS) to share observations and data about the various types, methods, and amounts of network tampering in the world.

+# Let's get started with this already!

+To run OONI-probe without having to install it you must tell python that it can import modules from the root of ooni-probe.

+You must therefore run from the root of the repo:

+    export PYTHONPATH=$PYTHONPATH:`pwd`

+Then to see what tests are available:

+    cd ooni
+    python ooniprobe.py

+If you see some errors see INSTALL to install the missing dependencies.

+To list the help for a specific test:

+    python ooniprobe.py httpt --help

+# More details

 With the belief that unfettered access to information is a intrinsic human right, OONI seeks to observe levels of surveillance, censorship, and network discrimination